 Another important rule is the restriction on the use of specialist titles.
 The CMTBC Board has issued a Notice to the Profession on this topic.
 While it is appropriate to identify a practice focus or a preferred area of practice such as perinatal care, geriatric care, athletics/sports injury care, or women’s health as examples, registrants are not permitted to advertise any special accreditation or competency.
 This is because the practice of massage therapy is defined in the Massage Therapists Regulation, which does not set out any specializations within the practice of massage therapy.

 There is also a restriction on the use of occupational titles in advertising.
 RMTs may not use occupational titles that have not been set out in the Massage Therapists Regulation or approved by the College’s Board.
+The CMTBC Board has issued a Notice to the Profession on the use of titles and designations by RMTs.

 For more information on this subject, please contact CMTBC.